 Hope’s dietician is available as a resource to team members as well as our hospice families to provide assistance with nutritional issues that occur with the terminally ill.
 Tasks include nutritional assessment of the patient, recommendations for nutrient intake, and education to patients and/or family regarding nutrition/hydration issues.

-Hope Hospice provides 13 months of complimentary grief support to adults and youth age 5 and older.
+Hope Hospice provides 13 months of complimentary grief support to adults, teens, and children.
 Your experience is unique, and we provide emotional support.
 In the year after your loss, we will help you find meaning and learn how to carry on without your loved one.
 Grief support is provided by grief counselors who listen to you, seek to understand how grief is affecting you, help you identify the right support, and help you find meaning in your loss.

 Hope Hospice serves patients throughout the Tri-Valley and neighboring cities of the San Francisco East Bay Area.
 Click the map to expand it for a larger view.